quicwg/base-drafts/draft-ietf-quic-transport.md

 The resulting minimum size of 21 bytes does not guarantee that a stateless reset is difficult to distinguish from other packets if the recipient requires the use of a connection ID.
-To achieve that end, the endpoint SHOULD add PADDING frames to pad all packets it sends to at least 22 bytes longer than the minimum connection ID that it might request the peer to include in packets that the peer sends.
+To achieve that end, the endpoint SHOULD, adding PADDING frames as necessary, ensure that all packets it sends are at least 22 bytes longer than the minimum connection ID length that it requests the peer to include in its packets.
 This ensures that any stateless reset sent by the peer is indistinguishable from a valid packet sent to the endpoint.
 An endpoint that sends a stateless reset in response to a packet that is 43 bytes or shorter SHOULD send a stateless reset that is one byte shorter than the packet it responds to.

 These values assume that the Stateless Reset Token is the same length as the minimum expansion of the packet protection AEAD.
 Additional unpredictable bytes